firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q4-OCT/2019-10-15-on-the-other-side-of-the-line.md

 It takes me a minute and much swearing to get past the thorns.
 When I do, I find him standing over a tabby kitten from the other side of the Line.

 I know which side it came from because it's shimmering slightly and looks faded, likes it’s been through a few too many wash cycles.
-It lets me pick it up and only then do I notice the note in its collar that says “Please let ___ ____ I ___ them.”
+It lets me pick it up and only then do I notice the note in its collar that says: “Please let ___ ____ I ___ them.”

 I sigh, disappointed.
 I've never seen a complete message come through the Line.
 Only fragments.
 Yesterday, I got an email from Paulo that said: "Dear Amy, How __ ?
 I need ___ you.
 Can you ____?"
 What does he need?
 What should I do?
 I wasted hours playing anxious ad lib, until I settled on hope.
 I hope that he still loves me and doesn't hate me for getting the part of the house with the stairs when the Line appeared suddenly one afternoon and severed our home, our neighborhood, our continent.
 Our lives.
 My replies to Paulo are responded with mail delivery failure notices.